Retirement villages: Section 14A Regulations supplementary information

 The main areas for which amendments to the RV Regulations are proposed are identified below.

 These are cross-referenced to the relevant provisions of the RV regulations and recommendations in the final report.
-As a number of provisions, currently in Division 4 of the Fair Trading (Retirement Villages Interim Code) Regulations 2014 (Interim Code), are being moved to the RV regulations, cross-references to the Interim Code provisions have also been included.
+As a number of provisions, currently in Division 4 of the Fair Trading (Retirement Villages Interim Code) Regulations (note: interim codes are replaced every six months), are being moved to the RV regulations, cross-references to the Interim Code provisions have also been included.

 Areas of proposed amendments

 Clauses in the Interim Code that are moving to the 14A Regulations